GT-Corp/myths-and-facts-about-programming/full-scope-developer.md

 - Block users from playing more than 1 hour.
 Lock them for 2 hours.

-- (Optional) Multi-player: list online users and provide the ability to request/accept to play with the user.
+- (Optional) Two-player: list online users and provide the ability to request/accept to play with the user.
 Use WebSocket to listen for updates in realtime.

+- (Optional) Make it multi-player

 - Store the win/loss statistics into DB.

 -  Generate a CSV report with stats about the winner, numbers, etc that you can download it from the web interface.